cpske/ISP/git/index.md

 2. How to show what has been staged for commit?
 3. How to remove "main.py" from the staging area?
 4. What happens if you add "main.py" to the staging area, then edit it again?
 Do you need re re-stage the file?

+Fixing Mistakes

+1. You add `main.py` to the staging area (not committed yet).
+What command removes if from the staging area?
+2. You make some changes in your working copy of `main.py`, but realize your work is wrong.
+How can you reset your working copy of `main.py` to the most recent committed to the repo?

 ## Understanding Git as a Graph